-2.4 Standard Score
+2.5 Standard Score

-$stdscore(measure::Measurement, expected_value::Real) \rightarrow standard_score$ weightedmean (iterable) → weighted_mean weightedmean function gives the weighted mean of a set of measurements using inverses of variances as weights.
+$stdscore(measure::Measurement, expected_value) \rightarrow standard_score$ stdscore (measure_1::Measurement, measure_2::Measurement) \rightarrow standard_score weightedmean (iterable) \rightarrow weighted_mean weightedmean function gives the weighted mean of a set of measurements using inverses of variances as weights.
 Use mean for the simple arithmetic mean.

-The stdscore function is available to calculate the standard score between a measurement and its expected value.
+The stdscore function is available to calculate the standard score between a measurement and its expected value (not a Measurement).
+When both arguments are Measurement objects, the standard score between their difference and zero is computed, in order to test their compatibility.

-2.5 Weighted Average
+2.6 Weighted Average

-2.6 Access Nominal Value and Uncertainty
+2.7 Access Nominal Value and Uncertainty